ahachani/kraftwerk/README.md

 ### Data Description
 The attributes in the dataset include user demographics, driving context, and coupon attributes, providing insights into user behaviors and preferences in accepting coupons.

-### Hypotheses and Acceptance Rates for "Bar" coupon
+### Hypotheses and Acceptance Rates for "Bar" coupons
 #### Hypothesis: Drivers accepting Bar coupons might be influenced by factors like age, marital status, and frequency of visits.
 #### Acceptance rate for drivers who go to Bar:
  Based on the observations, The drivers who accepted the bar coupons are most likely either (for Acceptance rate more than 50%):